FITTING AND SIZING FAQS

 HOW DO I SIZE MYSELF FOR A FRAME?

-There are several things to consider when determining the proper fitment of your exoskeleton frame—body measurement and frame size.
+There are several things to consider when determining the proper fitment of your Exo-Frame—body measurement and frame size.
 Our two exoskeleton frame systems accommodate 90% of the population’s body size.
 Having the proper fitment ensures that the frame’s performance and comfort are optimal.

 HOW DO I DETERMINE MY TORSO SIZE?